Sunada Takagi

 So let’s not get caught up in our ideas of what attachment should or shouldn’t look like, what’s right or wrong.
 Let’s not lose sight of the forest for the trees.
 A relationship with a partner, because it’s by nature where we open ourselves completely to another person, is a great working ground for understanding the true nature of self and other.
 When we have our defenses down and allow ourselves to be vulnerable to another person, we have the opportunity to explore deeply the nature of our own egos, desires, and expectations.
 We can challenge ourselves to aspire toward an enlightened relationship — one which is marked by a pure, unselfish, and unconditional love.
 What emerges is a partnership of strong individuals who don’t NEED each other, but openly give and take in loving support of one another.

-2. As an aside, I don’t interpret the Buddha’s use of the words “a man and a woman” here to mean that he disapproved of homosexual relationships.
+As an aside, when the Buddha said that a man and a woman are like a god and a goddess in the above referenced scripture, I don’t think it meant that he disapproved of homosexual relationships.
 In this particular case, he was speaking to a group of husbands and wives.
 Although there’s no record of him explicitly addressing the topic of homosexuality, more generally, it seems his criteria for a positive relationship is that it’s between two individuals who love, respect, and support each other.

 “It’s a very normal human response to try to compensate for these unpleasant feelings by using a partner’s love to cover them over.”
 It is refreshening to read this, thanks….